2 Timothy 2:1

 The Bible is no mere book; it is the revelation of God through his Son Jesus Christ.
 In essence there are two questions we should ask when reading any scripture: (i) What does this passage mean in light of Jesus and his finished work on the cross?
 And (ii) who is the writer writing to or about?
 Ignore the cross, and you could end up reading about a covenant that is obsolete and no longer applies to you.
 Ignore the audience, and you could end up taking somebody else’s medicine.

 (b) The word of truth.
-Jesus is the word of life (1 John 1:1) and truth personified (John 14:6), so the word of truth is the revelation of Jesus Christ.
-By implication, Paul is talking about the Bible (see 2 Tim.
+Jesus is the word of life (1 John 1:1) and truth personified (John 14:6), so the word of truth is the revelation of Jesus Christ revealed in the gospel (Col. 1:5).
+By extension, Paul is talking about the scriptures or the Bible (see 2 Tim.
 3:16).

 2 Timothy 2:18